hchiam/learning-js-design-patterns/README.md

 Leverage understanding of other frameworks to make educated guesses of how things are connected, and also check framework documentation to get more detail (but start from top level stuff).

-## BEFORE CONTRIBUTING AN EDIT: consider:
+## BEFORE CONTRIBUTING AN EDIT: consider the following

 **Type of change**: "cosmetic" or "profound"? how shown or how data is stored?